zar67/cctp-devlog/_posts/2022-03-20-preparing-for-testing.md

 - The notification schedule time was too low and became annoying quickly.

 ### Next Steps
-- Speak to Lloyd about user testing and ensure the participant information sheet and consent form are correct.
+- Ensure the participant information sheet and consent form are correct.
-- Start user testing.
+- Fix bugs and errors before testing.